Wesley Everest

-Nathan Wesley Everest (December 29, 1890, in Newberg, Oregon — November 11, 1919, in Centralia, Washington) was an American member of the Industrial Workers of the World (IWW) and a World War I era veteran.
-He was lynched during the Centralia Massacre after killing Dale Hubbard in what the union called self-defense, though the American Legion called it murder.
+Nathan Wesley Everest (December 29, 1890 – November 11, 1919) was an American member of the Industrial Workers of the World (IWW) and a World War I era veteran.
+He was lynched during the Centralia Tragedy after killing Dale Hubbard in what the union called self-defense, though the American Legion called it murder.
+His burial plot, the Wesley Everest Gravesite, has been listed on the National Register of Historic Places since 1991.

 Military service

 Everest was drafted into the army in November 1917 and was a member of the Spruce Production Division in Vancouver, Washington, which supplied timber for building airplanes, railroad cars, and other vital wartime equipment.
 Everest spent much of his time in the Vancouver stockade for refusing to salute the American flag.
 When he was out of the stockade and working he spent most of his time trying to organize his fellow soldiers.
 Contrary to virtually all published accounts, Everest never served in France and was never sent overseas.
 After serving during World War I, Everest worked in Centralia, Washington as a lumberjack.
 He also was a member of the Industrial Workers of the World.